Bra Failure Guide

 -

 Ensure proper fit- Wearing the correct size prevents overstretching bands and straps.
+Regularly adjust the straps and band to maintain optimal support and comfort.

 -